 Meanwhile, the fishing vessel Dream Catcher was on course from Atlantic City to Newport.
-But just after it sailed into Narragansett Bay, the big waves proved too much for the fishing boat.
-It was off course and had run out of fuel when it got into trouble.
+But just after it sailed into Narragansett Bay, the big waves proved too much for the fishing boat. domain address It was off course and had run out of fuel when it got into trouble.

 “I saw this fishing vessel dangerously close to the rocks.
 It was just too close,” McIntyre said.

 McIntryre and his dog watched as a Coast Guard vessel hurried to help the two men on board.

 “You could see one fellow on the vessel.
 Then the whole situation changed and I saw an orange life preserver bobbing in the waves next to the boat, and I realized there was a person in the water as well,” he said.

 So McIntryre and a good Samaritan climbed down in the rocks where they could hear the man yelling for help.

 “Being mindful of the fact that if one of us goes in, then that wouldn’t be a great thing,” McIntyre said.